 Anything with leak potential -- shampoo, sunblock, toothpaste, perfume, you name it -- should be sealed tightly and packed in a zip-top plastic bag to keep spills contained.
 (We knew those TSA liquid and gel rules would come in handy for something!)
 See our story on the Five Worst Packing Problems for more tips on coping with spills.

 Do your homework to prevent packing unnecessary items.
 If the weather forecast calls for nothing but sunshine, leave the umbrella at home -- you can always buy one if you get caught in an unexpected shower at your destination.
-Call your hotel to ask what amenities will be in your room; odds are you won't have to pack your own shampoo, soap or hair dryer.
+Call your hotel to ask which amenities will be in your room; odds are you won't have to pack your own shampoo, soap or hair dryer.
 For more help, see What Not to Pack.

 Pack clothes that can do double duty -- like black shoes that are comfortable enough for sightseeing but dressy enough for dinner, or a shirt that can be worn twice with different accessories.
 Stick to neutral colors so your garments can easily be mixed and matched.